jadewebb/Breast_Cancer_Detection/README.md

 Dataset was shuffled and stratified split into training, validation, and testing sets (60:20:20)

-An **Optuna study** was created to optimize XGBoost hyperparameters based on a binary logistic regression learning objective. **Pruning** and **early stopping** callbacks were implemented based on validation logistic loss.
+An **Optuna study** was created to optimize XGBoost hyperparameters based on a binary logistic regression learning objective

+**Pruning** and **early stopping** callbacks were implemented based on validation logistic loss.
 Visualizations were created for hyperparameter importances and optimization history

 Parameter | Optimal Value
 --- | ---